 Monika Soria Caruso

 Monika joined the Board in the summer of 2013, and served as Vice President until assuming her current role.
-She discovered the Refuge at an animal law symposium, and made two decisions that day: to become involved with the Refuge, and to enroll in law school.
+She discovered the Refuge at an animal law symposium.
 A vegan since junior high school, she has spent over half her life advocating for animals through shelter work, outreach, policy change and mentorship.

 As a Midwest native who swore she’d never leave Chicago, a small acreage in Saxapahaw was all it took to change her mind.
 She and her family left downtown Chicago in 2008 and traded up for a small subsistence farm and several pet rescue hens.
-Outside of debating the merits of ‘breakfast’ brownies with her vegan eight-year old, Monika’s interests include animal law and policy change, freelance recipe development, textile crafts and marathon coaching.
+Outside of debating the merits of ‘breakfast’ brownies with her vegan daughter, Monika’s interests include animal law and policy change, freelance recipe development, textile crafts, and marathon coaching.